-"If we want our learners to be engaged, active and collaborative in their learning, they need to embrace these values."
+"If we want our learners to be engaged, active, and collaborative in their learning, they need to embrace key competencies that equip them for the future."

 David Bevin, Head of Teaching and Learning